AppertaFoundation/HoloRepository-2020/CloudHoloRepository2020-Core (Untested WIP)/README.md

   <img width="300" alt="HoloRepository logo" src="https://user-images.githubusercontent.com/11090412/62009421-f491a400-b156-11e9-98ca-408dc2fab7e8.png">
   <p align="center">
     A system for transforming medical imaging studies such as CT or MRI scans into 3-dimensional holograms, storing data on a cloud-based platform and making it available for other systems.
 This is the 2020 edition of HoloRepository, which  is an Azure Cloud solution that works with the newly released HoloLens 2 and facilitates cloud storage of 3D models.
+    Note: This edition is still a work in progress.
   </p>
   <p align="center">
     Find out more on the <a href="https://fanbomeng97.github.io/HoloRepository-Website/#/">project website</a>.
   </p>